 To receive an extension, permit holders should still meet the conditions of the highly skilled migrant permit.
 For example:

-- Valid work contract with a recognised employer
+• Valid work contract with a recognized employer

 Support for applicants and employers